rtanglao/rtDOTcom/_posts/2020-03-15-p1-how-to-get-people-to-read-your-content.md

 ---
 layout: post
-title: "Josh Bernoff: You’resharing essential content.
+title: "Josh Bernoff: You’re sharing essential content.
 Here’s how to get colleagues to read it."
 ---

 # Pontifications